 ICO raises and Ether went up and then down together:

 Generally, coins refer to crypto-currencies that have their own blockchain, while tokens refer to crypto-currencies built on top of an existing blockchain.
 Ether is the coin of Ethereum, the second generation blockchain (the Bitcoin blockchain was the first).

 Most ICOs offered tokens using Ethereum, which makes it particularly easy to create new tokens.
-Coins and tokens are not the same thing, but the C in in ICOs could mean either.
+Coins and tokens are not the same things, but the C in ICOs could mean either.
 Therefore, for most ICOs a better name would have been Initial Token Offering (ITO).

 It is not clear what the root cause of the 2018 crash was, but many in the space point to poor project planning and management, and scams.
 The latter led the SEC, the US financial regulator, to aggressively investigate many ICOs, killing the confidence in the market.
 Many investors panic sold, even good projects.

 Classification of tokens and STOs

 There are different tokens.
 But there is no generally recognised terminology for the classification of tokens.
 In fact, it is changing, as is the way in which these offerings are made.
 Companies as big as Overstock, a US internet retailer (1.8 Billion USD revenues in 2017), are leaning toward Security Tokens.
 Also referred to as Asset Tokens.